comput3/osx_ansible/README.md

 # osx_ansible

-Automated configuration of OSX
+Automated personalized configuration of OSX.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the bootstrap.sh to deploy the ansible configurationa, and run the app

 ```bash
 pip install foobar